eclipse-zenoh/zenoh-backend-filesystem/README.md

     ```json5
     {
       plugins: {
-        // configuration of "rest" plugin:
-        rest: {
-          http_port: 8000
-        },
         // configuration of "storage-manager" plugin:
         storage_manager: {
           volumes: {
-            // configuration of a "fs" backend (the "zbackend_fs" library will be loaded at startup)
+            // configuration of a "fs" volume (the "zbackend_fs" backend library will be loaded at startup)
             fs: {},
-            fs2: {backend: "fs"}
           },
           storages: {
-            // configuration of a "demo" storage using the "fs" backend
+            // configuration of a "demo" storage using the "fs" volume
             demo: {
               // the key expression this storage will subscribes to
               key_expr: "demo/example/**",
               // this prefix will be stripped from the received key when converting to file path
               // this argument is optional.
               strip_prefix: "demo/example",
-              // the key/values will be stored as files within this directory (relative to ${ZBACKEND_FS_ROOT})
               volume: {
                 id: "fs",
+                // the key/values will be stored as files within this directory (relative to ${ZBACKEND_FS_ROOT})
                 dir: "example"
               }
             }
           }
+        },
+        // Optionally, add the REST plugin
-        }
+        rest: { http_port: 8000 }
       }
     }
     ```